If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

 12. Untold Festival

-If you’re lucky enough to live close to the location where the music plays – and it plays really loudly – you’ll get to listen for free, no ticket needed.
-(This might also be a Con though)
+If you’re lucky enough to live close to the location where the music plays (and it plays really loud) you’ll get to listen for free, no ticket needed.

 Cons of living in Cluj Napoca

-Of course, there are some bad things about living here – just like it’s the case everywhere in the world.
-Let’s see the cons now!
+There are some negatives when it comes to living in Cluj – just like it’s the case everywhere in the world.
+Let’s see the cons below.

-Due to the high demand amongst students who come to Cluj for some of the best Universities, and IT specialists with high salaries, the prices for rental and real-estate have grown considerably in comparison to most other cities in Romania.
+Due to the high demand amongst students who come to Cluj for some of the best Universities, but especially the well-paid IT specialists, the prices for rental and real-estate have grown considerably in comparison to all other cities in Romania.

-You can read more about the cost of living in Romania (Cluj as well) once you’re done with this article.
+You can read more about the cost of living in Romania (Cluj as well) once you’re done with this article – but prepare to pay a premium for living here.

 2. Very few green areas

 You won’t see many trees, parks and green areas around.
-Apart from the beautiful main parks, botanical garden and the hill, there are very few green spaces and nature.
+Apart from the beautiful main parks, botanical garden and the hill, there are very few green spaces and nature left in the city.

-With a constantly increasing population, a booming software industry, evolving business world and plenty of students, the traffic gets really congested at peak hours.
+With a constantly increasing population, a booming software industry, evolving business world and plenty of students, the car traffic gets really congested at peak hours and is pretty intense for the rest of the time.

-4. Not EXTREMELY well connected to the world
+4. Not VERY well connected to the world

 Even though there is indeed an important international airport here in Cluj, as well as a train station with good connections to Hungary, you still don’t have plenty of options when it comes to visiting other places.

-As a bonus, though, Budapest is really close and from there you can go anywhere.
+As a bonus, though, Budapest is really close and from there you can basically go anywhere.

-Con #1 sounds like a deal breaker, but the high salaries for IT specialists and the numerous work opportunities for multinational companies that pay well resolve the matter and make it actually affordable.
+Con #1 sounds like a deal breaker, but the high salaries for IT specialists and the plethora of work opportunities for multinational companies that pay well resolve the matter and make it actually affordable.

 Anyway, now having all these Pros and Cons sorted out in a punctual and realistic list, I hope you’ve got the aid that you needed to decide if living in Cluj Napoca is the right choice for you.